Used Toyota Prius review

 Which one should I buy?

-There aren’t too many decisions to make when working out which Prius is right for you, because you’ve got just two powertrains to choose from (the Plug-in and the regular hybrid) and four trim levels – or just two for the Plug-in model (Business Edition Plus and Excel), which now carries a minimal premium over the regular Prius.
+There aren’t too many decisions to make when working out which Prius is right for you, because you’ve got just two powertrains to choose from (the Plug-in and the regular hybrid) and four trim levels – or just two for the Plug-in model (Business Edition Plus and Excel), which now carries less of a premium over the regular Prius.
+The difference is minimal on the used market, as the hybrid models seem to have kept their value better than the plug-in hybrids.

 The entry-level Active trim on the regular Prius offers 15-inch alloys, LED headlights, a reversing camera, dual-zone climate control and electrically folding door mirrors.